13 Ich bin ein Berliner

 Shaun had no answer to this.
 He wondered how many more surprises there would be over the following days.

-“My uncle the parish priest convinced my mother to let me go,” she continued.
+“My uncle the parish priest convinced my mother to let me go with him and his two young seminarians,” she continued.

-“Let’s have a look at the Berlin Wall from your side,” she suggested.
+“Let’s have a look at the Berlin Wall from your side,” she continued, before he had a chance to ask more.
 “We could walk through the Tiergarten Park on the way.”

 “Hold on for a minute first,” Shaun requested as he rushed off to a shop he had spotted the previous day.